cloudflare/cloudflare-docs/content/api-shield/security/_index.md

 Cloudflare offers the following features to help secure your APIs:
 {{<directory-listing>}}

-## OWASP alignment
+## Example Cloudflare solutions

-Cloudflare's API Shield — together with other compatible Cloudflare products — helps protect your API from the issues detailed in the [OWASP&reg; API Security Top 10](https://owasp.org/www-project-api-security/):
+Cloudflare's API Shield — together with other compatible Cloudflare products — helps protect your API from the issues detailed in the [OWASP&reg; API Security Top 10](https://owasp.org/www-project-api-security/).

+The following table provides examples of how you might match Cloudflare products to OWASP vulnerabilities:

 | OWASP issue | Cloudflare solution |
 | ----------- | ------------------- |